Managing Different Brains

 Managing different brains is not about guessing.
 It is about understanding what is actually happening and responding in ways that work.

-Need an invoice or PO?
-Orders of $600 or greater can choose invoice at checkout.
-For orders under $600, submit this form , and we will process your order manually.
+Invoice or PO options: Orders of $600 or greater can choose invoice at checkout.
+For orders under $600, please do not check out online.
+Submit this form, and we will process your order manually.

 Need approval?
 Email this course to your supervisor.